brycehanscomb/brycehanscomb.com/pages/how-to-make-a-testable-user-interface.md

 2. Animations have started or finished
 3. An error has occurred (so the test should be abandoned, or the error handled)
 4. A long operation has finished
-5. The page has finished loading (or re-loading)
+5. The page has finished loading (or reloading)

 All of these things save the QA Engineer from having to use UI content or DOM state from inferring the state of the UI, and will make for more deliberate,